Chalcis: Ancient Greece

 The earliest recorded mention of Chalcis is in the Iliad, where it is mentioned in the same line as its rival Eretria.
 It is also documented that the ships set for the Trojan War gathered at Aulis, the south bank of the strait near the city.
 Chamber tombs at Trypa and Vromousa dated to the Mycenaean period were excavated by Papavasiliou in 1910.
 In the 8th and 7th centuries BC, colonists from Chalcis founded thirty townships on the peninsula of Chalcidice and several important cities in Magna Graecia and Sicily, such as Naxos, Rhegion, Zankle and Cumae.
 Its mineral produces, metal-work, purple, and pottery not only found markets among these settlements but were distributed over the Mediterranean in the ships of Corinth and Samos.
 The development of the city led consequently to the increase of the population and finally to the colonization with the establishment of many important cities in the West, but also in the Greek area.

 The first recorded settlement in the West, which paved the way for the 2nd Greek colonization, is Pithecusae on the island of Ischia, in front of Naples, from Chalcidians and Eretrians around 770 BC.
 The etymology of the toponym "Pithikousa" comes from the pithos (pitharia) that the first settlers had with them to transport their products.
-Because of the first Chalcidian settlers, the Romans initially called all Greeks "Chalcidians", as they were the first Greeks they came into contact with.A few years later, the Chalcidian Antimnestos founds Rigio in 730-720 BC. and Crataimenis' fellow-citizen Zagli (later Messina) in 730 BC, thus wanting to control the sea strait between Sicily and Italy, just as the Metropolis of Chalkida controlled the Euboean gulfs.
+Because of the first Chalcidian settlers, the Romans initially called all Greeks "Chalcidians", as they were the first Greeks they came into contact with.
+According to later tradition, around 730–720 BC the Chalcidian Antimnestos (Ἀντίμνηστος) was the founder of Rhegion; Thucydides names Perieres of Cumae and Crataemenes (Greek: Κραταιμένης) of Chalcis as the founders of Zancle (later Messana/Messina), around 730 BC.
+Thus the Chalcidians wanted to control the sea strait between Sicily and Italy, just as the Metropolis of Chalkida controlled the Euboean gulfs.
 In the 8th century BC the increase in trade between the Chalkidian colonies in lower Italy and Sicily with the local populations resulted in the spread of the Chalkidic alphabet among the most ancient inhabitants of the peninsula.
 The Etruscans took this alphabet and appropriated it so that they too could express themselves in writing.
-Over the centuries the Romans renamed it 'Latin'.So today, at least eight letters of all Latin-derived languages are the same as their ancient Euboic counterparts.
+Over the centuries the Romans renamed it 'Latin'.
+So today, at least eight letters of all Latin-derived languages are the same as their ancient Euboic counterparts.
 They are C, D, F, P, R, S and X (pronounced ks).
 The transmission of the Chalkidic alphabet to the west is the most important cultural contribution of ancient Chalkida to the world culture.